nguyenlong205/nguyenlong205/README.md

 ## 🧠 Objectives and Vision
 I am a second-year student passionate about **Natural Language Processing (NLP)** and AI Agent Systems, with hands-on experience in data annotation, information extraction, and automation.
 I am actively building strong foundations in technical skills such as Python, SQL/NoSQL, and NLP pipelines, alongside teamwork and Agile practices.

 My long-term goal is to become a **proficient NLP Engineer** who leverages expertise to automate repetitive manual tasks, enhancing productivity and quality of life in essential areas such as education, personal financial management, and public services.
-By pursuing and adapting to digital transformation and AI trends in Vietnam and globally, I aim to contribute-through both individual skills and teamwork-to building more human-centered, accessible, and impactful technologies.
+By pursuing and adapting to digital transformation and AI trends in Vietnam and globally, I aim to contribute through both individual skills and teamwork, building more human-centered, accessible, and impactful technologies.

 ---